alton-michaux/Event-Attendance/ERD_docs.md

 After you’ve created both queries, you can create your dashboard.
 Click ‘New Dashboard’ and follow the instructions to get it set up.

 Once your dashboard is created, you can navigate back to http://localhost:3000/ and click on the ‘reports’ tab.
-It should navigate to the dashboard that displays all active members and event attendance by event.
+It should navigate directly to the dashboard that displays all active members and event attendance by event.

 Contribute